kietbl/Research/Music To My Ears/README.md

 In cmd, type ***faac.exe -b 160 -o repaired.m4a “hereisyourflag.wav”*** (you can replace "repaired.m4a" with any name you like)

-You will get file name "repaired.m4a".
+I get file name "repaired.m4a".

 **Step 6:**